Nazek-Altayeb/Quiz/README.md

 The database for this project is relational. it consists of two tables (Quiz, Questions) sofar.

-First, the backend received the Quiz details (Number of questions, Category, difficulty level) from the frontend.
+First, the backend received the following Quiz details from the frontend (Number of questions, Category, difficulty level) .

-Then, the data is retrieved from Open-TRIVIA (https://opentdb.com/api_config.php) according to Quiz details.
+Then, according to the Quiz details, the data is retrieved from Open-TRIVIA (https://opentdb.com/api_config.php) .

-After that, the retrieved data is stored in Postgresql DB.
+After that, the retrieved data is temporary stored in Postgresql DB.

 # Development